gamerGK/Algozenith-Hackathon-TF-IDF-implimentation-main/README.md

 Thank you for considering contributing to the search engine project!
 Please follow the guidelines below:

 1. Fork the repository and create a new branch for your contributions.
-2. Make your changes, add tests if applicable, and ensure that the code passes all existing tests.
+2. Make your changes, add tests if applicable, and make sure that the code passes all existing tests.
-3. Submit a pull request detailing your changes, the motivation behind them, and any relevant information.
+3. Submit a pull request detailing your changes, their motivation, and any relevant information.